Perpetual Prayer

 PRAYER POEM

-LORD, You know what I’m going to say before I say it, for You made every part of me.
-I pray to stay in sync with You in every moment of every day, for only You know the depths of me, and only in You can I know what it truly means to be perfectly loved and forever free.
+LORD, I pray to stay in sync with You in every moment of every day, for only You know the depths of me, and only in You can I know what it truly means to be perfectly loved and forever free.